Soft Graphite Battery Felt – High Efficiency, Low Internal Resistance

 Description

-Soft graphite battery felt, as a premium electrode material for most energy storage systems, like vanadium redox flow batteries, utilizes special fibers and weaving techniques, aiming to achieving high liquid absorption and electrical efficiency purposes.
-Due to processing with continuous production equipment, it exhibits unique characteristics, including a smooth and flat surface, uniform thickness, and overall electrochemical uniformity.
-Therefore, as electrodes, they demonstrate exceptional performance in VRF battery packs, featuring low internal resistance, uniform electrochemical quality, good corrosion resistance, slow degradation after multiple cycles, and high energy efficiency.
+In practical applications, soft graphite battery felt is often used together with composite flexible graphite bipolar plates in VRFB systems, forming a complementary electrode and conductive structure.
+Due to continuous production processing, it exhibits unique characteristics, including a smooth and flat surface, uniform thickness, and overall electrochemical consistency.
+As an electrode material, it delivers reliable performance in VRFB stacks, featuring low internal resistance, uniform electrochemical activity, good corrosion resistance, slow degradation over multiple cycles, and high energy efficiency.

 Features